kumarsiddappa-git/Dropper/README.md

 We can find more detailed information in the link [CreateThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread)

-Now lets start to understand how it can be visualized
+Now lets start to understand how it works using the debugger x64dbg

-The code is attached which you can compile using gcc and create a obj and exe file
+The code which is attached in the post is which you can compile using gcc and create a obj and exe file , Once the exe file is created follow the steps

-Execute the code and open the x64dbg and attach the exe file
+1. Execute the code and open the x64dbg and attach the exe file as per the screenshot

 ![image](https://github.com/user-attachments/assets/cf89bd7e-67a1-4157-acd0-3bd2aa0f95b8)

-Click on the Attach
+2. Click on the Attach, which attaches the running exe file to the debugger

 ![image](https://github.com/user-attachments/assets/5ff7f1db-0865-4a9c-8366-f88c855cf9ee)

-Once clicked select the code or exe which we executed
+3. Once clicked select the code or exe which is being executed or name of our exe file

 ![image](https://github.com/user-attachments/assets/18d1601d-92b0-43b5-9656-9ac74500839a)

-Now we can see the x64dbg is in Paused state so we need to run the debugger by clicking on . once run it moves to Running
+4. After the running exe is attached, Now we can see the x64dbg is in Paused state so we need to run the debugger by clicking on run and watch the state moves form Paused to Running.

 ![image](https://github.com/user-attachments/assets/b4d20ec6-883f-4879-afa6-b66156fe7078)

-Now lets go to the code and press Enter so once we press Enter we go to INT3 code in our code or payload as per the screnshot
+Now lets go to the terminal where we ran th exe file, which is waiting for our input press Enter key.
+Once Enter the debugger stops at the INT3 op code which we have in our payload as the screnshot

 ![image](https://github.com/user-attachments/assets/f13ccd89-d671-48ec-837f-3572d9319833)

-In the above image we can see the payload we had in our code is being show , for example i am pasting the payload we have in the code
+In the above image we can see the payload we had in our code is being shown , The sample payload being used in the code is being pasted here

 unsigned char payload[] = {
 		0x40,		// INC EAX